 A first feature from Joe Talbot, starring his buddy Jimmie Fails, it’s a deep dive into the friendship between two black men just barely surviving in present-day San Francisco, one of the most expensive cities in the world.
 It’s about managing the grief that comes when your home is gentrified to the point where you can no longer live there, and what that does to your sense of identity.
 It’s a gorgeous film—the cinematography is easily amongst the most glorious I’ve seen this year—but it’ll test those who like plot, and it doesn’t quite stick its ending.
 Still, an important and contemplative picture, worth seeing on the biggest screen you can find.

 The Little Stranger | Netflix

 Lenny Abrahamson’s gift (evident in his films Frank and Room) hasn’t deserted him in this odd period mystery, the post-war tale of a young doctor’s connection with a traumatized family in a rotting, old mansion.
-The film suggests notes of supernatural horror but it never really commits, and as such it’s got more to offer someone looking for a moody drama with a talented cast managing a heavy subtext of poisonous class issues than a horror aficionado.
+The film suggests notes of supernatural horror but it never really commits, and as such it’s got more to offer fans of moody period drama than a horror aficionado, with a talented cast managing a heavy subtext of poisonous class issues.